SWT II - Agile Software Development in Large Teams

 Scaling Agile Development

 In Software Engineering 2, you will learn how to manage a long-running software project with a large number of developers.
 We want to prepare you for a situation where you are in a leading position and responsible for a large piece of software.
-Thus, you shall learn methods, concepts, and technologies that help you to successfully deliver large software developed by multiple teams.
+Thus, you will learn methods, concepts, and technologies that help you to successfully deliver large software developed by multiple teams.

 While still not on par with large enterprise projects, SWT2 is the only lecture in the curriculum that allows you to gain experience in a setting larger than in the bachelor's project.